TingFf/PicoCTF/ReverseEngineering/weirdSnake/README.md

 ## Comment
-1. This is my first encounter with Python bytecode, so I need to learn and understand about it.
+1. This is my first encounter with Python bytecode, so I went to learn and understand about it.
 2. No writeup for this challenge.

 ## Challenge Overview